ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 capsule during registration, and then relies on shared state to map from the Context ID to the IP and port.

+Context ID 0 was reserved by unextended connect-udp and when used in bind with a valid target hostname and port, means the same thing as unextended i.e. to allow traffic between the client and target via the proxy tunnel.
+When the * character is used for the target host and port instead, Context ID 0 MUST NOT be used.

 ## The COMPRESSION_ASSIGN capsule {#capsule-assign}